OWASP/www-project-proactive-controls/docs/archive/2018/c1-security-requirements.md

 # C1: Define Security Requirements

+!!! warning "New Version of the Control Available!"

+    You are looking at the legacy 2018 version of the OWASP Top 10 Proactive Controls.
+You can find information about the same control within the [OWASP Top 10 Proactive Controls 2024](./../2024/index.md) within [C4: Address Security from the Start](./../2024/the-top-10/c4-secure-architecture.md)!

 ## Description

 A security requirement is a statement of needed security functionality that ensures one of many different security properties of software is being satisfied.
 Security requirements are derived from industry standards, applicable laws, and a history of past vulnerabilities.
 Security requirements define new features or additions to existing features to solve a specific security problem or eliminate a potential vulnerability.